 Candidates work 1:1 with a Support Supervisor and learn how to meld course content into their teaching practice.
-Candidates' growth and progress is measured in meeting the Teaching Performance Expectations (TPEs) Candidates receive formative and summative feedback which guides a reflective learning process and which is documented on the Individual Learning Plan (ILP).
+Candidates' growth and progress is measured in meeting the Teaching Performance Expectations (TPEs) Candidates receive formative and summative feedback which guides a reflective learning process and which is documented on the Individual Learning Plan (ILP) and/or supervisory notes.
 Support Supervisors facilitate this course based on each candidate's developmental level and needs.